acquia/orca/docs/faq.md

 ## Drupal

+### What versions of Drupal core does ORCA support?

+ORCA supports testing using any actively-maintained version of Drupal core, as specified by the [Drupal core release policy](https://www.drupal.org/about/core/policies/core-release-cycles/schedule).

 ### Why doesn't ORCA enable my submodule/subtheme?

 ORCA automatically discovers and enables any subextension that satisfies the following criteria: